Mr-Yadav/Navigation-Drawer-in-Android/README.md

-# News_App
+# Navigation Drawer in Android

-A simple News app written in Kotlin
+let's see how to implement Navigation Drawer in Android